Bette Porter: Season three

 Six months later, Bette and Tina are feeling the stress of raising Angelica, Bette's unemployment and Tina going back to work for Helena at her film studio.
 Their relationship experiences difficulties yet again when Tina claims to have a renewed interest in men.
 Angry and hurt with her belief that Tina was merely experimenting with her for eight years, Bette has her move out.
 Bette briefly becomes a Buddhist and goes on a silent retreat, but leaves it.
 In the meantime, Tina begins a relationship with a divorced father, Henry Young.
 When Henry's son Mikey innocently asks Bette to take a "family picture" of himself and Henry with Tina and Angelica, and Tina tells Bette to her face that she no longer wants Bette to adopt Angelica and that she and Henry are going to start a family with the implication that Henry will adopt Angelica, Bette comes to the realization that Tina is only using Henry and Mikey so that she will get full custody of Angelica when she and Bette separate, as she is Angelica's biological mother and deliberately ingratiating herself in what Bette calls the "safety of a white heterosexual family", after which she will leave Henry.
 Desperate not to lose Angelica, Bette hires Joyce Wishnea, a gay civil rights lawyer, in order to file for sole custody, and warns Tina to stop her farce with Henry.
-This time, most of their friends rally behind Bette, seeing Tina as a traitor to the LGBT community for using her sexuality and the country's homophobic legal system against Bette.
+This time, most of their friends rally behind Bette, seeing Tina as a traitor to the LGBTQ community for using her sexuality and the country's homophobic legal system against Bette.
 Tina, however, stands her ground and considers the possibility of losing all of her friends as the "bravest thing she has ever done".

 At Shane and Carmen's wedding, Bette begins to have second thoughts about this, but when Tina gets Joyce's letter and begins to take action to separate Bette from Angelica forever, Bette kidnaps Angelica and runs away.